 These four numbered items appeared separately on the dates indicated and have been consolidated here onto a single page.
-The blue box insert in item 1 is from December, 2017.
+The blue box insert about the "Phoenecian steps" in item 1 is from December, 2017.
 Additionally, also see the entries Alfred Krupp on Capri and Letter from Anacapri.

 |Capri, looking down down